Deans named for UB’s three new colleges (08/09/2018)

 Dr. Carol Papp, Dean, College of Health Sciences

 Previously, Dr. Papp was Director at Bridgeport Hospital School of Nursing from 2011 to 2015.
-Previously, she served for over 25 years at Bridgeport Hospital in various education and clinical leadership roles.
+Previously, she served for over 25 years at Bridgeport Hospital in various leadership roles.
 She is a member of the Connecticut League for Nursing, the National League for Nurses, and a member of Sigma Theta Tau International Honor Society.
 As a member of the Connecticut Council of Deans and Directors.

 Dr. Papp holds a Bachelor of Science in Nursing from St. Anselm’s College, a Master of Science in Counseling from the University of Bridgeport, and a Doctor of Nursing Practice from the Case Western Reserve University Frances Payne Bolton School of Nursing.